SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

 - If you make a duplicate of a function resource, the instance dropdown will be left empty and the name of the function instance will be the name of the original function instance with the suffix `- copy`.

-#### DataMiner Cube - Alarm Console: Special Elasticsearch search box always visible on systems with a Cassandra Cluster database [ID_36735]
+#### Alarm Console: Special Elasticsearch search box always visible on systems with a Cassandra Cluster database [ID_36735]

 <!-- MR 10.4.0 - FR 10.3.9 -->